 During law school, Alan interned for the U.S. Army JAG Corps and the U.S. Attorney's Office.
 He is a current member of the Federal Bar Council and New York State Bar Association - Commercial and Federal Litigation Section.
 He has also served on the board of directors of various corporations.

-Alan was published in the New York Times on legal subjects including the death penalty and pardons and has lectured and taught legal education courses on litigation, New York practice, and the Military Commissions Act of 2006.
+Alan was published in the New York Times and New York Law Journal on legal subjects including the death penalty, pardons, First and Sixth Amendments, and has lectured and taught legal education courses on litigation, New York practice, and the Military Commissions Act of 2006.
 He also appeared on television, on-line and in various newspapers in connection with some of his high profile cases.
+Recently, Alan was one of the authors of an amicus brief to the U.S. Supreme Court in the case of Gill v.
+Whitford, et al. (October Term 2017).